The Sequence of Events that led to the 1963 Publications in "Nature" of 3C273, the first Quasar and the first Extragalactic Radio Jet: THE PARKES OCCULTATIONS

-Hazard's motivation for the occultation work was to provide precise, arcsecond radio positions for high Galactic latitude radio sources in order to establish their nature, which he had strong evidence for being extra-galactic.
-Hazard had noted that the radio source 3C273 would be occulted by the moon several times that year.
-Moreover, these occultations would be visible at the newly completed Parkes 210 foot radio telescope.
-The importance of these occultations was that they were capable of yielding a precise radio position with arcsecond accuracy and that the position was in the optical reference frame.
+Hazard's motivation for the occultation work was to provide the precise, arcsecond radio positions for high Galactic latitude Class II radio sources that were essential for establishing their nature.
+Hazard had noted that the strong Class~II radio source 3C\,273 would be occulted by the Moon several times during 1962 and 1963, a once in twenty year occurrence.
+Moreover, these occultations would be accessible at CSIRO's newly completed Parkes 210 foot radio telescope.
+The importance of these occultations was that they provided the only technique then available that was capable of yielding a precise radio position with arcsecond accuracy, and that the measured radio position would be in the optical reference frame.

-In 1962, the year of these dramatic observations, Maarten Schmidt had taken on the optical identification and spectroscopy of the objects identified based on radio positions measured with the Owens Valley interferometer (e.g. \cite[Read, 1963]{Read63}).
-In this he was ably supported by Tom Matthews who made the essential optical position measurements on the Palomar Schmidt plates (e.g. \cite[Matthews \& Sandage 1962]{Matthews62}).
+In 1962, the year of these observations, Maarten Schmidt was working on the program of optical identification and spectroscopy of the optical objects identified with radio sources \citep{Schmidt1962} based on radio positions measured with the Owens Valley interferometer \citep[e.g.][]{Read1963}.
+In this he was ably supported by Tom Matthews who made the essential optical position measurements \citep[e.g.,][]{Matthews1962}.